Is now the right time to refinance?

 The Federal Housing Administration, a division of the U.S. Department of Housing and Urban Development, doesn't actually make loans.

 It guarantees that private lenders will be repaid, even if you default.
 But you'll pay for that guarantee in the form of up-front and monthly mortgage insurance.

 With the government standing behind you, banks and mortgage companies can make loans they wouldn't normally offer at competitive interest rates that could cut your monthly payments by hundreds of dollars.

-The average cost of an FHA loan was 4.36% — or slightly less than for conventional mortgages.
+The average cost of an FHA loan was 4.95%.
 (It's the mortgage insurance FHA loans require, with significant up-front and monthly premiums, that ultimately make them more expensive.)

 Here's where to learn more about the three most common options for refinancing your home with the FHA's help.

 An even better option is to refinance with a VA loan, which we consider to be the best mortgage program around.

 Millions of veterans, as well as anyone on active duty and those in the National Guard and reserve units, are eligible.
 (Click here for full eligibility requirements.)

 With the Department of Veterans Affairs standing behind these loans, they're also less risky for lenders.